Bikini Competition Week 4: Progress Photos, Diet Changes, and Workouts

 I truly think the biggest factor in my progress has been the no alcohol and absolutely no processed sugar.
 Minus a cup of berries a day, my sugar intake has been zero.
 (Note: I am NOT counting fibrous veggies and sweet potatoes in this equation, because I NEED those to live… and be sane.)

-I have energy, I feel happy and upbeat, and I can think much more clearly than I have in a while.
+I have energy, I feel happy and upbeat, and I can think much more clearly then I have in a while.
 Brain fog is gone….

 With this huge shift in diet, I actually do not feel deprived one bit, which surprises me because I have always had a sweet tooth.
 For years, every single day I would have some sort of sweet.
 Whether it be a healthy baked good I made, a handful of dark chocolate chips, or over-the-top serving of fruit.
 Day 1 of this personal challenge I cut it all out.
 And I haven’t wavered yet.
 Not once.